csantos-alvess/Physalia-Manual-Genome-Curation/Session2.2.md

 - Medium: icMagCera1.20240711.hap1.fa (coleoptera)
 - Hard: wsRidPisc1.20240921.haplotigs.fa (annelid)

+Choose one of them to work on the following questions:

  1. Which steps would you follow to remove prokaryote contamination?
  2. And eukaryotic one?
  3. Have you found remaining organelle scaffolds?